AfonsoFeliciano/AZ-900-Notes/README.md

 - Logic Apps
 - Function Apps

+Comments:

+> Customers who purchase Azure SQL Databse don't need to maintain anything realted to SQL Platform because Microsoft manages that.
+They just use it by deploying their tables and data an consuming it with their applications.
+That's why is a platform as service model.
+It's not software as service because they still need to main the database in order for their applications to work.

 ### SaaS

 Cloud provider manages everything (infrastructure, platform and software) and you manage nothing.